 Rutgers Special Collections and University Archives (SC/UA) holds printed, manuscript, and archival collections that are mainly focused on the history of New Jersey.
 They include the organizational records of Rutgers University, as well as papers of faculty and alumni in the Rutgers University Archives.

 It is important to do some background reading about the topic of your research before you visit our reading room.
 It is also important to know what you want to look at in advance, so that we can request materials that are stored off-site in time.
-Your teacher needs to send us that information at least five business days prior to your visit (download a form in Word format).
+Your teacher needs to send us that information at least one week prior to your visit (download a form in Word format).

 Information to send us in advance: